Understanding Your Blood Work: Fasting Insulin Test

 - You want optimal levels, not just "normal" or "high-normal" levels.

-- While genetics can play a role, lifestyle changes can often prevent insulin problems.
+- While genetics can play a role, lifestyle changes can often help prevent insulin problems.

 - Diet, exercise, sleep, and stress management all play key roles in keeping insulin levels balanced.

-- Studies have shown that working with a Health Coach — like those at Knew — significantly helped people manage chronic conditions, like blood sugar issues.
+- Studies have shown that working with a Health Coach — like those at Knew Health — significantly helps people manage chronic conditions, including blood sugar issues.

 Visit our Services page to learn more about how Knew Health can empower you to be more proactive with your health.
-We provide you with the resources you need to reach and maintain your optimal, individual wellness, and we have your back when unexpected accidents and illnesses happen.
+We provide you with the resources you need to reach and maintain your optimal, individual wellness, and we support our Community when unexpected accidents and illnesses happen.

 Disclaimer: This information is being provided to you for educational and informational purposes only.
 It is being provided to educate you about how to take care of your body and as a self-help tool for your own use so that you can reach your own health goals.
 It is not intended to treat or cure any specific illness and is not to replace the guidance provided by your own medical practitioner.
 This information is to be used at your own risk based on your own judgment.
 If you suspect you have a medical problem, we urge you to take appropriate action by seeking medical attention.